Devansh-Gupta-Official/Cifar10_CNN/README.md

 ## **Files**
 ### **File 1 - cnn.py**
-- This Jupyter Notebook file focuses on:
+- This ile focuses on:
 - Loading and visualizing the CIFAR-10 dataset
 - Data preparation including normalization and categorical conversion
 - Building a CNN model using TensorFlow/Keras